 - Season chicken, beef, or pork chops.

-- Season potatoes and corn-on-the-cob.
+- Season roasted potatoes and corn on the cob.

 - Toss vegetables in a bag along with butter and blackened seasoning before grilling or roasting them.